 You’ve likely been hearing a lot about Instagram Reels, Instagram’s response to TikTok, since it’s launched in 50 countries worldwide as of August 5, 2020.
 Instagram is keeping details about usage pretty secret so far, but we’ve uncovered some Instagram Reels statistics you’re going to want to see.

-Before we get into the Instagram Reels stats, though, let’s make sure we’re all on the same page about what exactly this newest Instagram feature is and how it works.
+Before we get into the Instagram Reels stats, though, let’s make sure we’re all on the same page about what exactly this newest Instagram feature is and how it works to promote engagement.

 What Is Instagram Reels?

-Reels is a new Instagram feature that lets users create and share short-form video content.
+The Reels feature is a new Instagram tool that lets users create and share short-form video content.
 Reels, like TikTok, lets you record and edit 15-second videos, add sounds and effects, and then share the videos either with your followers or, if you have a public account, with the larger Instagram community via the Explore page.

 You may be wondering why you’d use Instagram Reels if you’re already using TikTok.
 For many Instagram influencers, Instagram Reels just makes sense.
 After all, you’ve already put in the time and energy to build a following on Instagram.
 Do you really want to put in that much effort on an entirely different platform while still having to maintain your Instagram presence?
 Probably not.